teuben/teunix/docs/astronomy-on-ubuntu.md

 ## KERN

 This extremely large well supported [KERN package](https://kernsuite.info/) is available for Ubuntu18.04, but I believe an update for 20 will be forthcoming soon.
+There are XXX packages in KERN, and mostly useful for radio astronomy.

 ## IDL